redcode/Z80/documentation/Integration.rst

 As an external dependency in CMake-based projects
 =================================================

 The Z80 library includes a `config-file package <https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html#config-file-packages>`_ for integration into CMake-based projects, which should be installed for development.
 Use |find_package|_ to find the ``Z80`` package.
 This creates the ``Z80`` imported library target that carries the necessary transitive link dependencies.
-The linking method can optionally be selected by specifying the ``Shared`` or the ``Static`` component.
+The linking method can optionally be selected by specifying either the ``Shared`` component or the ``Static`` component.

 Example: